 Tip #22: Some Free Places to Visit

 There are many FREE places and attractions up and down the Hudson River Valley.
+Below is a very small sampling of great places to visit that don’t cost a thing!

 - New Windsor Cantonment & the National Purple Heart Hall of Honor